Nowruz Celebration 2015

-Welcome To Payvand And Iranian Federated Women’s Club!
+Welcome to Payvand and the Iranian Federated Women’s Club!

-Our mission is to integrate and empower the Iranian community by promoting arts and culture in the Bay Area.
+Our mission is to integrate and empower the Iranian-American community by promoting arts and culture in the Bay Area.
 We bring educational services, scholarships and various cultural activities to the community.

 About The 3i-Program